flashpixx/WP-ImageText/readme.txt

 = 0.6 =

+* fix Google API OAuth token
-* change language domain to "imagetext"
+* upgrade to new Wordpress version

 = 0.55 =

 * fixing a syntax error
+* change language domain to "imagetext"

 = 0.5 =